torsec/shield-h2020/_news/2017-04-04-presentation-cts-2017.md

 ---

-On April 4, 2017, the event [CTS2017][1] in Rome (Italy) will present and discuss cybersecurity issues with Public Administration IT administratorsi, and decision-makers.
+On April 4, 2017, the event [CTS2017][1] in Rome (Italy) will present and discuss cybersecurity issues with Public Administration IT administrators, and decision-makers.
 POLITO will present the concepts behind SHIELD to the audience of this initiative.